 Green Corridors projects are long-term and carried out with community cooperation and support.
 It’s important to have areas of natural biodiversity close to urban areas – for both conservation and amenity – and every year the Green Corridors programme helps to make this happen.

-Green Corridors are making an impact
+Green Corridors is making an impact

 Who’s behind it